 The RCA "personal" radio, made possible by the development of tiny tubes and miniature components, appeared prior to the war, and was a forerunner of wartime portable equipment.

-u. s.
-NAVY PHOTO bination transto soldiers and
+U. S. NAVY PHOTO

-RIGHT: The radio handie-talkie - a combination transmitter and receiver - is of great value to soldiers and sailors.
+RIGHT: The radio handie-talkie-a combination transmitter and receiver- is of great value to soldiers and sailors.